CityOfZion/neo-python/README.md

 ## Overview

-neo-python is an alternative implementation of the original NEO VM and can be run un *nix and Windows environments.
+neo-python is an alternative implementation of the original NEO VM and is easy to install/run on *nix environments.
+For Windows, installing a dependency (LevelDB) is more involved, for serious activities, either use a Linux virtual machine or run the original NEO VM on Windows.

 It comes with batteries included, ie. it runs a full node (syncing and running contracts), plus, it comes with a CLI client (through the `prompt.py`) allowing you to develop/run/test